shiripe/shiripe.github.io/index.md

 ## Personal profile

-Name: Felipe Nesta Vargas Valdebenito
+- **Name:** Felipe Nesta Vargas Valdebenito
-Academic status: Undergraduate student in Medical Physics Relationship status: Single 😞👊
+- **Academic status:** Undergraduate student in Medical Physics
-Main goal: To develop a... idk
+- **Relationship status:** Single 😞👊
+- **Main goal:** To grow as a researcher in medical physics, contributing to experimental science, education, and biomedical innovation.

 ---